-Endangered species data consists of information about the prevalence of animal and plant species in a region and the existential threats they face.
+Endangered species data consists of information about the prevalence of animal and plant species in a region and focuses on the existential threats they face.

 Information about the numbers and range of threatened and endangered species comes from scientific observation.
 The information is then verified officially by national or international bodies, such as the IUCN (International Union for the Conservation of Nature).

-Not all scientific observation needs to come from scientists, however: anyone can take conservation courses to learn how to assess species vulnerability.
+Not all scientific observation needs to come from scientists, anyone can take conservation courses to learn how to assess species’ vulnerability.
 See, for example, the IUCN Red List training courses.

-This data appears just as often in interactive maps as it does in columns.
+This data can appear in interactive maps or in columns of information.
 However, standard data attributes, aside from species, include ecoregion, threats, and status.
 The IUCN Red List offers nine statuses: Extinct, Extinct in the Wild, Critically Endangered, Endangered, Vulnerable, Near Threatened, Least Concern, Data Deficient, and Not Evaluated.

-Other organizations may have their own statuses list but the Red List is the largest and most used resource.
+Other organizations may have their own statuses list but the Red List is the largest and most used resource around the world.

-Other challenges include changing threats to habitats and species and changes in taxonomic classification.
+Changing threats to habitats and species and changes in taxonomic classification are other challenges experienced.

 Unfortunately, big data also risks harming endangered and vulnerable wildlife.